Our ultimate guide for making pot brownies, cannabutter, and where to find the best edibles within the cannabis market.

 If you’re wondering about the flavor profile of marijuana brownies compared to traditional ones, you’ve come to the right place.
 The taste of these infused treats can vary, and much depends on the method of infusion.

 When using cannabutter or canna-oil, you might notice a slight herbal note.
-This subtle hint of cannabis usually blends seamlessly with the chocolate, making it a unique, yet still delightful experience.
+This subtle hint of cannabis usually blends seamlessly with the chocolate, making it a unique yet still delightful experience.
+The intensity of chocolate both camouflages and complements the earthiness of cannabis, creating a classic combination that has made pot brownies a staple at gatherings and celebrations.

 On the other hand, opting for THC distillate in your recipe can result in brownies that closely resemble the classic chocolate flavor you’re familiar with.
 This is because THC distillate is more refined and offers less of the herbal taste associated with whole plant extracts.